lmdragun/interactive-rebase-demo/README.md

-# interactive-rebase-demo
+# Interactive Rebase Demo

-Interative Rebase Demo
+This repo is to demonstrate interactive rebasing for a WWC class on Git